rwaldron/tc39-notes/es8/2017-03/mar-21.md

 DE: I was a reviewer

-AK: then it cannot go to stage 3 until we have another reviewer.
+AK: Then it cannot go to stage 3 until we have another reviewer.

 WH: There are things in there that I don't understand.
 Like why it has anything to do with inheritance.

 MM: I'm happy to clarify with you offline.

-MF: we also agreed that any proposal planning to advance would be available 1 or 2 weeks (I forget which) ahead of the meeting.
+MF: We also agreed that any proposal planning to advance would be available 1 or 2 weeks (I forget which) ahead of the meeting.

-AK: it's nice to have it advance if it could.
+AK: It's nice to have it advance if it could.
 But what we got out of it is that it needs eyes on it.

-MM: withdrawn from stage 3 for now.
+MM: Withdrawn from stage 3 for now.

-AWB: are you planning to present it at the next meeting?
+AWB: Are you planning to present it at the next meeting?

-MM: yes.
+MM: Yes.

 DH: Add it to the agenda for next meeting right now.

 #### Conclusion/Resolution

-- no change in stage.
+- No change in stage.
 Reviewers identified and it will be proposed for stage 3 next meeting.

 ## 10.i.f SIMD.js status update